credmark/credmark-models-py/test/token_netflow.md

       end) AS "netflow"
 from
 (SELECT
- 	s.number    AS "from_block",
+ 	s.number    AS from_block,
-    s.timestamp AS "from_timestamp",
+    s.timestamp AS from_timestamp,
-    e.number    AS "to_block",
+    e.number    AS to_block,
-    e.timestamp AS "to_timestamp"
+    e.timestamp AS to_timestamp
 FROM raw_ethereum.public.blocks s
 JOIN raw_ethereum.public.blocks e ON e.number = ( ( s.number + 6516 ) - 1 )
 WHERE ( s.number > 14223379 AND s.number <= 14249443 )